Shivkumar13/100-days-of-code/log.md

 **Today's Progress**: Learned basics of structs, will be doing more operations

 ****Thoughts:** So easy to learn didn't face any specific problem with Structs.

+### Day 15: May 14, 2021 (Learned more about embedded structs)

+**Today's Progress**: Learned basics of embedded structs, also did some basic operations on it.

+****Thoughts:** It was getting confusing when I tried to use the embedded structs but later I was able to understand the things.
+And how to define and use embedded struct values.